 For such a small device, the Zip is incredibly durable.
 The tracker is cased in durable, protective silicone that sits in a silicone clip that’s easy to slide out when it’s time to change the battery.
 It’s water-resistant (although not waterproof

 ), so getting it a little wet won’t ruin its functionality.
 The battery is a replaceable coin cell battery that runs for a remarkable six months before needing replacement.
-Don’t worry about the cost of replacement.
-Coin cell batteries are incredibly cheap.
+Don’t worry about the cost of replacement, as coin cell batteries are incredibly cheap.

 The face of the Zip is unsurprisingly small.
 The actual device is only 1.4 X 1.3 inches, so the screen is even smaller than that.
 However, its black-and-white display is easy to read.
 It only displays basic images, text, and numbers, so those looking for a more deluxe screen will not find it here.
 But it is a touch screen device, so just a few swipes and taps and you’re on your way!

-The Zip does not have a band as it is not a wristwatch; however, it does have a silicone clip, which you use to affix it to your clothing or accessories
+The Zip does not have a band as it is not a wristwatch; however, it does have a silicone clip, which you use to attach it to your clothing or accessories

 The Fitbit Zip only comes in one size and that size is small.
 Its dimensions (1.4X1.3X.38 inches) allow for the Zip to be easily carried wherever the runner goes, while its weight (2.4 ounces) is barely noticeable.
 Not only is it super-simple to use, but it’s super-small as well.